neeek2303/Lenta-Hackathon/README.md

 # Lenta-Hackathon

-Code and files for skoltech/lenta hackaton sept.2020
+Code and files for lenta hackaton September 2020

+All details you can find in a full [presentation](lenta.pdf).

 # Prepocessing